 Naval Warrior – The Life of Commodore Isaac Mayo

 by Byron A. Lee.
 Isaac Mayo was a larger than life person.
-His exploits included saving a drowning sailor from New York harbor, fighting two private duels, capturing a pirate ship in the West Indies, capturing a slave ship in Africa, killing an African Chief with his pistol bayonet, capturing Chief Mad Tiger in Florida, rescuing sixty people during a raging storm in Mexico and breaching the wall of Veracruz with his naval guns.
-He was also a pivotal force in locating the U.S. Naval Academy in Annapolis, MD $20.00
+His exploits included saving a drowning sailor from New York harbor, fighting two private duels, capturing a pirate ship in the West Indies, capturing a slave ship in Africa, killing an African chief with his pistol bayonet, capturing Chief Mad Tiger in Florida, rescuing 60 people during a raging storm in Mexico and breaching the wall of Veracruz with his naval guns.
+He was also a pivotal force in locating the U.S. Naval Academy in Annapolis, Md. $20.00

 Strawberries, Peas and Beans: Truck Farming in Anne Arundel County